- Apply links menu

 - Make sure you take all the relevant paperwork to the meeting.

 The Pupil Premium is available for all CiC from Year R to Year 11 who have been in the care of the local authority for at least 6 months.
+From 1 April 2014, children and young people will be eligible for the funding from the first day they come into care.

 Ask the school when you attend the PEP meeting how the Pupil Premium funding has been spent and what impact it has had.
 Bristol has given Pupil Premium money to mainstream schools, academies or special schools which Bristol looked after children mainly attend, both in Bristol and in other local authorities.
 We have suggested that all Pupil Premium money for CiC is spent on those children in line with needs identified at the PEP.
 However, schools are free to spend the money as they see fit.